graduation-capPathways Graduates

 Pathway Duration: 6 weeks

-Material: The Bitcoiner’s Intro to Rust course on BTCdemy, supplemented with Builders’ practical tasks.
+Material: The Bitcoiner’s Intro to Rust course on BTCdemyarrow-up-right, supplemented with Builders’ practical tasks.
 Learners explore Rust fundamentals (ownership, borrowing, memory safety, traits, error handling, etc.) while applying them to Bitcoin-specific projects.
 The pathway combines self-paced study, coding exercises, and group support to foster both language proficiency and application to Bitcoin development.

-Graduation Criteria: Complete BTCdemy course modules; submit Builders’ weekly coding tasks via GitHub; actively participate in at least 5 of 6 weekly sync calls; attend at least 2 Office Hour sessions on Discord; share weekly progress updates (screenshots + GitHub links); and complete the final Builders capstone project.
+Graduation Criteria: Complete BTCdemy course modulesarrow-up-right; submit Builders’ weekly coding tasks via GitHub; actively participate in at least 5 of 6 weekly sync calls; attend at least 2 Office Hour sessions on Discord; share weekly progress updates (screenshots + GitHub links); and complete the final Builders capstone project.

 Grading: Learners were evaluated based on: